Ow1Dev/FuncWoo/README.md

 ### Sigil — Function Definition Toolkit

-Sigil is a Go package for defining and authoring functions with a simple interface, integrated seamlessly with the FuncWoo runtime.
+Sigil is a Go package for defining and authoring functions with a simple interface, integrated seamlessly with the NoctiFunc runtime.

 > See the ['examples/'](./examples) directory for sample functions.